 Yoga has demonstrated to have several positive effects on reducing stress, anxiety and improving physical fitness, cardio-respiratory efficiency both at physiological and cellular levels.
 With the effect of yoga on the body, recent research has proved its efficiency in improving cognitive performance, mood, memory, focus, sense of acceptance and reaction time.

-The practices of Yoga such as pranayama, yoga asana, and meditation have a profound effect neuronal activity (frequency of brain activity), structural activation and structural changes in the brain.
+The practices of yoga related activities such as pranayama, asana, and meditation have a profound effect neuronal activity (frequency of brain activity), structural activation and structural changes in the brain.

 Brain waves are electrical impulses generated by groups of neurons firing concurrently.
 Recorded on electroencephalographs (EEG), brain waves are classified according to their frequency.